History of Sandcastles Children's Museum

 In November 2010, the Sandcastles Board purchased the former Elks building, a lovely historical site in a prime location in downtown Ludington.
 From closing through spring of 2011, over 125 wonderful, hard-working volunteers worked to renovate and update the building for an early May opening.
 The Board also entered into a capital campaign to raise $300,000 to complete the purchase, pay for materials and necessary paid labor for renovations, and update building systems.

 In 2012 we added a bouldering wall (horizontal climbing wall), a saltwater fish tank, and a construction zone.
 We opened for a week during local spring break and stayed open for weekend hours after that.
 Many classes from area schools held their spring field trips at Sandcastles.
-With another busy summer season, we expect to meet or exceed our 2011 attendance.
 In August, Kristin Korendyke left her position as Board President to become our Executive Director.
+Attendance again topped 20,000.

 We have an 8 member volunteer board and more than 100 volunteers who work at the museum, build exhibits, and assist with record-keeping, maintenance of exhibits, and programming.
 Each year we also apply for grants that match our current plans and hold fund-raisers to help us realize our long-term goals and capital projects.